 La Toque, the recipient of a coveted Michelin Star, is located in the town of Napa and I enjoyed a wonderful meal there.
 Morimoto is also located in Napa and I enjoyed their tasting menu.
 It was a treat to be able to taste so many different items all in one meal.
 Additionally, we enjoyed our dinner at Evangeline during our stay at Dr. Wilkinson’s Hot Spring Resort.

 10. Above all, relax and have fun wine tasting!

 Have you been to Napa?
-We would love to hear about your wine tasting experience and other tips in the comments.
+We would love to hear about your wine tasting experience and other Napa Valley tips in the comments.

-- There really isn’t a bad time of year to go.
-Yes, there is harvest, but of course this is also when there will be large crowds.
-I have had a great time visiting in the winter when the valley is not as crowded.
+- There isn’t a bad time of year to go.
+Yes, there is the harvest, but of course, this is also when there will be large crowds.
+I have had a great time visiting in the winter when Napa Valley is not as crowded.

 - Be sure to eat and drink water along with the wine.

-- If you are in the planning stages of your trip, consider seeing if you can pre-purchase a wine passport that is good for tastings at various wineries.
+- If you are planning your trip to Napa in the winter, consider seeing if you can pre-purchase a wine passport that is good for tastings at various wineries.
 This often is a good value even if you only intend to go to three or four of the wineries listed.

-- Here are two additional guides that can help you get started on your planning: Food and Wine and Palate Exposure.
+- For more Napa Valley travel tips, check out these two additional guides that can help you get started on your planning: Food and Wine and Palate Exposure.